BaseMax/PHPAS/README.md

-# PHPBeautifier
+# PHP Beautifier

-A tool for format and beautify the style of PHP code with my style.
+A toolfor format and beautify the style of PHP code with my style.